sams258/SamFolio-Portfolio-Website/README.md

 ### Deployment

-- **Vercel**: Industry-leading deployment platform for the best performance.
+- **Vercel**: Industry-leading deployment platform for the best performance and latest technologies.

 ---